security-notes/infobyte-faraday-wiki/Troubleshooting.md

 ``` python
 2017-07-07 16:16:59,001 - faraday-server.server.importer - ERROR - CouchDB is not running at http://localhost:5985.
 Check faraday-server's configuration and make sure CouchDB is running
 ```

+<a name="Osx-gtk-not-working"></a>
+### OSx GTK not working IP ERROR
+When using OSx it's necessary for the client to assign the localhost address to your hostname.
+Inside a terminal run:
+`  hostname`
+And copy the result
+Go to your /etc/hosts file and assing 127.0.0.1 to your localmachine hostname.

 [ [index] ](#index)